 Toasted coconut, crispy, nutty goodness – it’s what it is y’all.

 Back to the regularly scheduled program, the Flourless Chocolate Brownies.

 The brownie bar was all set to go.
 I was eager to see what my picky 13 year old son would say.
 He’s not a huge chocolate fan to begin with, but always enjoys a good brownie.
 Well, he enjoyed several of these, with no comment on the taste or texture.
 I’ll take that any day as a measure that these Flourless Chocolate Brownies were a success.

 I’ll be making these again soon for my gluten-free friends, and gluten-eating friends too.
 They’ll never know the difference.
-Do try it out soon.
-It will make a perfect easy dessert for your Valentine.
+Do try these out soon!

 - 10 ounces semi-sweet chocolate chips